cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

  loop decode
 ```

-At the end AL is set to 17, in order to set it to 0xb (11) lets subtract 6 and add some junk code.
+At the end AL is set to 17, in order to set it to 0xb (11) let's subtract 6 and add junk code.
 At the end of the decode loop, EAX is set.
 EAX/AL cannot be used as a null byte, but ECX/CL can.

 ```ASM
 main: